Zygo/bees/docs/missing.md

 * It is theoretically possible to resize the hash table without starting over with a new full-filesystem scan; however, this feature has not been implemented yet.

+* btrfs maintains csums of data blocks which bees could use to improve scan speeds, but bees doesn't use them yet.